 The prior notification route offers a faster, cheaper and less complex route for development.
 It is important to note that there are a number of criteria to adhere to under the prior notification, with some not being particularly clear.
 As such it can be confusing as to what detail needs to be submitted and which should be left out.
 In our experience, each local authority brings its own interpretation of the regulations governing prior notification conversions.
 These can be quite flexible and allow for changes to those that stick to the letter of the regulations.
 Even seemingly small details such as guttering can be problematic and lead to delays.
 Still, the possibilities are certainly exciting.

 If the option of prior approval is not open to your proposal it is worth considering the full planning permission route.
 While this arguably allows for greater flexibility there are different risks to be considered.

-Tackled correctly and conversions can lead to an important economic boost for the farmstead.
+Tackled correctly, barn conversions can lead to an important economic boost for the farmstead.
 However, undertaken poorly can lead to no development being able to take place.

 - Likelihood of flooding

 - Highways safety and impact

 - Landscape and visual impact